gogobook/my-asp-dot-net/ch6.md

 C# achieves this through a bit of magic called boxing.
 Boxing and its counterpart, unboxing, enable you to convert value types to reference types and then back to value types.
-We include this in the section on casting because this is essentially what you are doing—you are casting your value to the object type.
+We include this in the section on casting because this is essentially what you are doing——you are casting your value to the object type.
 Boxing is the term used to describe the transformation of a value type to a reference type.
 Basically, the runtime creates a temporary reference-type box for the object on the